-An Afternoon Tea (Part 2)...A little long
+Read An Afternoon Tea (Part 1) first

 “Mother, where is Emmy?”